 In Soviet Russia, as well, Esperanto came to be regarded as a dangerous foreign influence.
 Despite initially promoting the language, Stalin also began persecuting its speakers, who were killed or sent to the Gulag.

 In an ironic twist, Zamenhof's peaceful language was used by the United States army as the fictitious language of a mock opponent during army training maneuvers.

 Esperanto continues to have some success.
 There are about 2 million people worldwide who speak it.
 And it has gained a certain status not afforded to other artificial languages.
 For example, a message in Esperanto was included in Voyager's Golden Record, sent out to greet possible extraterrestrials.

-Esperanto is drifting towards irrelevancy - an interesting linguistic pass time for idealists who hope for a better world which will never be.
+Esperanto is drifting towards irrelevancy—an interesting linguistic pastime for idealists who hope for a better world which will probably never be.

 Despite the decline of Esperanto from its peak just before World War I, it has proved surprisingly resilient; their numbers may have diminished, but Esperantists around the world continue to dream and hope for a better future where all the people of the world are united by one language.

 Although their dream may be unrealistic, the very idealism of Esperanto speakers represents a beacon of optimism in the world, and that is something they should be proud of.

 The fact esperanto moved so much through either its peaceful aims among countries in europe or its horrible acts by Hitler and Stalin and other leaders not famous to us, it simply tells us how powerful this language was for people who knew the power of collective unconsciousness and unity, which is the way they gained the power.
 Otherwise, nobody had paid attention to Esperanto.

 It is necessary NOT TO englobe as idealist everything which doesn't serve a purpose of productivity.
 Specially productivity in the way languages are taken nowadays, it is a capitalist thinking which is why english is where it is.